Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Smaller bird species, like budgies, doves, and canaries, are great options for beginners, as they are easy to care for and don’t require huge amounts of human attention and interaction.
 These birds are also easy to feed and house and typically don’t live as long as Macaws and other large parrots, some of which can live for well over 60 years.

 Birds are highly intelligent creatures that need to have their physical and mental needs met.
 Large parrots especially are a significant responsibility that should not be entered into lightly.
-If you have the time and dedication and are ready to bring home a pet bird, here are 12 of the best bird species to keep as pets.
+If you have the time and dedication and are ready to bring home a pet bird, here are 12 of the best birds for pets.

 1. African Grey Parrot

 The African Grey is one of the most intelligent parrots on the planet, with an astounding ability to learn and imitate speech that has earned them the nickname, “The Einsteins of the Bird World.”
 There are two distinct subspecies of African Greys: the Congo, with a larger body and black beak, and the Timneh, with a smaller body, darker grey feathers, and maroon tail feathers.
-While these birds are a fairly high-maintenance species and can live for over 50 years, they bond strongly with their owners and are affectionate companions.
+While these birds are a fairly high-maintenance species and can live for over 50 years, they bond strongly with their owners and are affectionate companions, making them one of the best birds for pets you can get.

 - Related Read: How to Choose the Right Cage Size for African Greys